The Bankrate promise

 If you’ve been in an airport recently, you’ve probably noticed two types of security lines: one for TSA PreCheck and one for Clear.
 Many of us already know of TSA PreCheck, a Trusted Traveler Program (TTP) that allows you to quickly move through airport security.
 But you may not be as familiar with Clear, an airport security technology and membership program.

-Here are the three biggest differences between TSA PreCheck and CLEAR:
+Here are the three biggest differences between TSA PreCheck and Clear:

-- TSA PreCheck is offered through the government while CLEAR is offered through a private company.
+- TSA PreCheck is offered through the government while Clear is offered through a private company.

-- CLEAR expedites the document/identity screening process and TSA PreCheck expedites the physical screening process.
+- Clear expedites the document/identity screening process and TSA PreCheck expedites the physical screening process.

-As a PreCheck member, you’ll be able to access the expedited PreCheck security line and complete airport security without going through the hassle of removing your shoes, belt or light jacket.
+As a TSA PreCheck member, you’ll be able to access the expedited TSA PreCheck security line and complete airport security without going through the hassle of removing your shoes, belt or light jacket.
 You’ll also be able to leave laptops and TSA-approved liquids and gels in your carry-on.
 Occasionally, passengers are randomly selected for traditional airport security screening and are unable to use the TSA PreCheck expedited security line for that flight.